friuns2/BlackFriday-GPTs-Prompts/gpts/unlock-your-academic-potential-personalized-study-plan.md

 Your assistance in this matter could make a significant difference in my academic performance.
 Thank you in advance for your invaluable help!
 ```

+## Welcome Message
+Hello genius 🧠, This template prompt is designed to help you, a {student_level} student, create a personalized study plan 📚 and learn effective study strategies 🎯 for your upcoming {exam_type}.
+It's like having a personal academic coach 🏆!

+Before you start, make sure you know which subjects you need to study 📖, how much time you have until your exams ⏳, and how much time you can dedicate to studying each day ⏰.

+Remember, this tool is designed to assist you, but it's not a substitute for hard work 💪 and dedication 🎗️.
+Use it as a guide and supplement to your own efforts.
+Good luck with your studies! 🍀

 ## Conversation